quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part33_12.10_Shors_Fac.md

 ---

 #### Grover's Algorithm Overview
-Grover’s algorithm is a quantum search algorithm that can find a specific item \( i \) in an unsorted database of size \( N \) with a quadratic speedup over classical algorithms.
+Grover’s algorithm is a quantum search algorithm that can find a specific item $i $ in an unsorted database of size$N$ with a quadratic speedup over classical algorithms.
 The core idea involves repeatedly applying two operations: an oracle and a diffuser.

 :p What is the main purpose of Grover's Algorithm?
 ??x